 Before you send a newsletter, preview it on desktop and mobile.
 That beautiful description you just wrote on your laptop?
 It might not look quite right due to space constraints on your phone.
 Use a tool like Browserstack to see what it looks like on other devices so you can keep your presentation on point.

 Ever wondered how your customers are reading their email?
-More and more frequently, it's happening on a mobile device.
-Don't waste time on complicated graphics.
+More and more frequently, it’s happening on a mobile device.
+Don’t spend too much time on complicated graphics.
 Instead, focus on creating simple, good-looking messages that adapt well to all device sizes.

 Stay off the naughty list